Kudlow to become Trump's next top economic adviser

-(CNN)President Donald Trump will name Larry Kudlow, the conservative media analyst who served as his informal economic adviser during the 2016 campaign, the next head of the White House National Economic Council, two sources familiar with the decision tell CNN.
+(CNN)President Donald Trump will name Larry Kudlow, the conservative media analyst who served as his informal economic adviser during the 2016 campaign, as the next head of the White House National Economic Council, two sources familiar with the decision tell CNN.

 Trump offered Kudlow the job Tuesday night over the phone and he accepted, the source said.